openshift/osd-example-operator/README.md

 ### More on Secrets

-You'll need to provide some additional details about your AWS account in a secret.
+For AWS or rosa clusters, you'll need to provide some additional details about your AWS account in a secret.
 In particular, you'll need to provide these values in your credentials secret:

 ```
 aws-account